Highlights Of The Program

 09:30 - 09:55

-EXOSOME-BASED DRUG DELIVERY: OPPORTUNITIES IN ENABLING PERSONALIZED THERAPIES FOR BRAIN DISORDERS
+EXOSOME-BASED DRUG DELIVERY: OPPORTUNITIES IN ENABLING PERSONALISED THERAPIES FOR BRAIN DISORDERS

 Luís Valente